wessamalnemeh/TestAssesment/README.md

 -DB Connection properties need to be changed in following file: .\test\src\main\resources\application.properties

-Test.postman_collection.json contains the documentation of API Requests.
+Test.postman_collection.json is a POSTMAN template that contains the documentation of API Requests.

 Test folder is the project folder.